lford93/se-summative-1/README.md

 ![doctest2](https://user-images.githubusercontent.com/120586818/212474818-ef8c3df1-e712-4a44-9657-e6c64e022d28.png)

 As shown in the screenshot, the tests were ran through doctest.
 All the tests were attempted and succesfully passed.
 The detail of each test can be seen in the screenshot above.

+With this testing complete, I am happy for the MVP to be released and shown to the business.
+It could also be deployed, but there is currently no error handling within the function itself.
+There is also no checks for unexpected inputs from users.
+This is something would be an extra enhancement for to be completed before the full release of the product.